 Features and Benefits

-- 1 - LTO 7 Barcode Label.
+- 1 - LTO 7 Barcode Label (BCODE-LTO).
 Customized to your library or autoloader and your alpha-numeric sequence

 - Supports IBM Spectrum Archive

 - Compatible with Linear Tape File System (LTFS)

 - Designed to help improve read/write reliability by storing IBM’s statistical media read/write analysis on every use of the cartridge when using IBM LTO tape drives

 - Designed to adhere to widely supported Linear Tape-Open (LTO) Ultrium 7 design specifications

 - Higher capacity per volume requires less library cartridge capacity and helps reduce backup windows by requiring less volume mounts

 - Designed to help improve read/write reliability by storing IBM’s statistical media read/write analysis on every use of the cartridge when used with IBM LTO tape drives